rhaamo/VME/README.md

 Gerbers in `gerbers/` dirs or `gerbers.zip` WILL probably not be up to date, generate your own after checking schematics and PCBs.

 ## Contact
-- dashie AT otters DOT sh
+- dashie AT otter DOT sh

 ## Eurocard_3U_VME
 A 3U Eurocard with VME connector Px on one end, and a lot of plated holes in a 2.54mm grid, with ground strips.